Soil science: Areas of practice

-Academically, soil scientists tend to be drawn to one of five areas of specialization: microbiology, pedology, edaphology, physics, or chemistry.
-Yet the work specifics are very much dictated by the challenges facing our civilization's desire to sustain the land that supports it, and the distinctions between the sub-disciplines of soil science often blur in the process.
-Soil science professionals commonly stay current in soil chemistry, soil physics, soil microbiology, pedology, and applied soil science in related disciplines.
+Academically, soil scientists tend to be drawn to one of five areas of specialization: soil biology, pedology, edaphology, physics, or chemistry.
+Yet the work specifics are very much dictated by the challenges facing our civilization's desire to sustain the land that supports it, and the distinctions between the sub-disciplines of soil science often blur in the process, with The Critical Zone concept providing a natural framework for cross-disciplinary fundamental research on soil, rock, air, water, and biotic resources at the Earth's surface.
+Soil science professionals commonly stay current in soil chemistry, soil physics, soil biology, pedology, and applied soil science in related disciplines.
+However, the emergence and development of new sub-disciplines, more related to other fields of knowledge, such as biology and physics, than to the original geological framework, contributed to declining investments in research and teaching of soil science at the turn of the 21st century.

-One exciting effort drawing in soil scientists in the U.S. As of 2004 is the Soil Quality Initiative.
-Central to the Soil Quality Initiative is developing indices of soil health and then monitoring them in a way that gives us long-term (decade-to-decade) feedback on our performance as stewards of the planet.
+One point of effort drawing in soil scientists in the U.S. As of 2004 is the Illinois Soil Quality Initiative.
+Central to the Soil Quality Initiative is developing indices of soil health and then monitoring them in a way that provides long-term (decade-to-decade) feedback on the performance as stewards of the planet.
 The effort includes understanding the functions of soil microbiotic crusts and exploring the potential to sequester atmospheric carbon in soil organic matter.
-Relating the concept of agriculture to soil quality, however, has not been without its share of controversy and criticism, including critiques by Nobel Laureate Norman Borlaug and World Food Prize Winner Pedro Sanchez.
+Relating the concept of agriculture to soil quality, however, has not been without criticism, including critiques by Nobel Peace Prize laureate Norman Borlaug, the father of the Green Revolution, and World Food Prize winner Pedro Sanchez, two proponents of biotechnology-based agriculture for solving the hungry problem in the tropics.

 A more traditional role for soil scientists has been to map soils.
 Almost every area in the United States now has a published soil survey, including interpretive tables on how soil properties support or limit activities and uses.
 An internationally accepted soil taxonomy allows uniform communication of soil characteristics and soil functions.
 National and international soil survey efforts have given the profession unique insights into landscape-scale functions.
 The landscape functions that soil scientists are called upon to address in the field seem to fall roughly into six areas: